 The festival has selected 34 documentaries and movies by 26 filmmakers from 15 countries.
 The films will be screened for free online from May 20 to 30 at the MAM Rio platform.
 Two live online events complete the program.

-On May 20 (7 pm Rio time) the festival opening features three atomic bomb survivors from Hiroshima, who live in Brazil, and Akira Kawasaki, coordinator of the Peace Boat Foundation - Link.
-And on May 24th (4 pm Rio time) the festival's live online guests will be former Brazilian Ambassador Sérgio de Queiroz Duarte who has dedicated his life as a diplomat to end the nuclear threat and Cristian Ricardo Wittmann, member of the International Campaign to Abolish Nuclear Weapons (ICAN) - Link.
+On May 20 (7 pm Rio time) the festival opening features three atomic bomb survivors from Hiroshima, who live in Brazil, and Akira Kawasaki, coordinator of the Peace Boat Foundation.
+And on May 24th (4 pm Rio time) the festival's live online guests will be former Brazilian Ambassador Sérgio de Queiroz Duarte who has dedicated his life to end the nuclear threat and Cristian Ricardo Wittmann, member of the International Campaign to Abolish Nuclear Weapons (ICAN).

 Selected films (alphabetical)

 Brazil/Argentina, 2012, Director Roberto Fernández, 77 min, documentary, Portuguese.

 August 6th, 1945.
 At 08:15 the city of Hiroshima is attacked by the USA.
 The world‘s first atomic bomb destroys the city and killed thousands of people.
 Some of the A-bomb survivors, called Hibakusha, moved later to Brazil.
 Mr. and Mrs. Morita from Hiroshima created in São Paulo the “Associação das Vitimas de Bomba Atômica”, a foundation to support the Hibakusha in Brazil and to struggle for their rights as Atomic-Bomb victims.
 TRAILER